Amirreza-Ipchi-Haq/Image-File/README.md

 2. The color of each pixel in order
 You can create your own files using notepad or the image creator.

+You can use the Example.image to see how it works

 (***Image File Convertor*** coming soon)